module Gio::DatagramBased

 instance, on Windows a socket is always seen as writable until a write

-returns G_IO_ERROR_WOULD_BLOCK
+returns G_IO_ERROR_WOULD_BLOCK.

-s can be either connection oriented (for
+As with GSocket, GDatagramBaseds can be either connection oriented (for

 datagram-based, not stream-based.
 The interface does not cover connection